 How do clean cookstoves empower women?

 In most of the developing world, women shoulder the burden of fuel collection for household use and cooking.
-Clean-burning cookstoves use less fuel, thus requiring less fuel collection trips.
+Clean-burning cookstoves use less fuel, and thus require fewer fuel collection trips.
 Studies have shown that fuel collection can take up to 5 hours a day.
-With this extra time, women can spend time with their families, attend classes, and take advantage of other income opportunities to improve the household's economy.
+In these extra hours, women can spend time with their families, attend classes, and take advantage of other income opportunities to improve their household's economy.

 Why do so many people still cook on open fires?

 Open fires, also called 3-stone fires, have been used for centuries all around the world.
 They can be set up easily, fit all pot sizes, and the heat from the fire can be quickly increased or reduced.
 In many cultures the 3-stone fire traditionally forms the center of the household and often holds cultural value.
 Furthermore, open fires make use of firewood, agricultural residues, or dung, which in rural areas are often the only available, accessible, and affordable fuels for families.

 How does Burn Design Lab get stoves to the people who need them?

 We partner with manufacturers in developing areas of the world to design a cookstove that works with that region.
 Our goal is to design an affordable stove that aligns with the culture and creates local jobs in indigenous communities.

 Who Participates in our Focus Groups?

 Typically, women are the agents of change for the cookstove industry.
-Most often their feedback provides the catalyst for the engineering changes in a cookstove.
+Most often their feedback provides the catalyst for engineering changes in a cookstove.